HectorGitt/Locus/README.md

 [Agent provides transit routes and walking directions]
 ```

-**Cultural recommendations**:
+**Experience suggestions**:

 ```
-User: What should I eat in San Francisco?
+User: What should I do in San Francisco?

-Assistant: Let me suggest some local food options and cultural experiences.
+Assistant: Let me suggest some local experiences and attractions.

-[Agent provides restaurant recommendations and cultural insights]
+[Agent provides activity recommendations and local insights]
 ```

 ## Development